minetest-edu/automata/README.md

 -- 1D automata (Elementary Automata) (will need a form field for axis, add rules for 2n) -- support of Moore and von Neumann neighborhoods (diamonds) of more than 1 unit distance and 3D implementations (n-depth) -- an anti-cell which could be used to implement 0-neighbor birth rules within defined game fields/volumes (or not)

+##New since v.0.0.2
+- menu for creating Game of Life entities from a library of .lif files at current location

 ##New since v.0.0.1
 - multiple cell activation solved with Remote Control